 Once more, this is due to the way a car’s color can blend in with its surroundings.
 A blue car against a blue sky may be difficult to see.
 Also, many blue cars can be quite dark.

 The degree to which driving a green car may increase your risk of being involved in an accident can depend on your setting.
 If you’re driving a green vehicle in an urban or industrial setting, your risk of being injured in an accident may not be that high.
 On the other hand, there is a somewhat greater risk of being in an accident if you’re driving a green car in a more rural, suburban, or wooded area.
 Additionally, the green color of many large highway signs can also decrease the chances of someone seeing a green car on a busy highway.

 Most people might assume that red vehicles would be involved in fewer accidents than most because red is generally noticeable.
 While this is true, red is also the color of many common road features, such as traffic lights, road signals, police and ambulance lights, and others.
 In certain conditions, this can allow red vehicles to blend in with their environments.

-Which Car Colors Are the Safest?
+Which Car Colors Are the Safest in San Diego, CA?

 Safety should of course be one of your chief priorities when choosing a vehicle.
 Thus, you may want to purchase a car in one of these safer colors: